 - The babies safety is the priority for accessories

-While some of the statistics published by the company were reasonably obvious, there is also some surprising statics regarding the buying habits of parents and the time spent off the road after having a child, particularly for younger parents.
+While some of the statistics published by the company were reasonably obvious, there are also some surprising statistics regarding the buying habits of parents and the time spent off the road after having a child, particularly for younger parents.

 A little over half of those surveyed were first-time parents, this equated to 55%.
 Of the first time parents, only 16% said they were driving within seven days of giving birth.
 Experienced parents with more than one child were more than twice as likely to drive within a week, 35% were behind the wheel quickly.
 While unable to drive there is often a burden placed on the partner to become the necessary transport for the family.

 Younger drivers were more likely to worry about getting lost at 21% an interesting statistic with most young drivers having smartphones many of which will have up to date mapping apps.
 Younger parents also concerned themselves with other drivers and making a mistake themselves being a joint second reason for youthful parents being concerned on a journey.
 While older parents will typically have more experience driving concerns about other drivers came out as the most popular worry as was crashing their own cars with a baby inside.
 Crashing was not defined by the study whether these were serious collisions or minor prangs regardless, the financial implications on any family could be significant.